AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ## CNV annotation workflow

-**NOTE:** This workflow is has been removed from CI and is no longer maintained!
+**NOTE:** This workflow is no longer used in the cell type annotation analysis, has been removed from CI, and is no longer maintained!

 The CNV annotation workflow (`cnv-annotation.sh`) can be used to identify potential tumor cells in a given sample.
 Annotations are obtained by running the following methods within the workflow: